alidcastano/alidcastano.com/content/articles/2019-12-22-LispSimple.md

 (if x (foo) (bar))
 ```

-Both snippets have three pairs of parens.
-Except, to understand the code in Javascript, you need to know three arbitrary rules: after the `if` the condition is wrapped in parens; that next `else` statement has to be in a new line (that is, unless you surround each expression block in curly brackets); and finally, to call a function you place parens next to it.
-Whereas in Clojure you only need to know one rule: you place parenthesis around expressions in the order you want them to evaluated.
+Both snippets have three pairs of parenthesis.
+Except, to understand the code in Javascript, you need to know three arbitrary rules: after the `if` its condition is wrapped in parenthesis; that next `else` statement has to be in a new line (that is, unless you surround each expression block in curly brackets); and finally, to call a function you place parenthesis next to it.
+Whereas in Clojure you only need to know one rule: you place parenthesis around expressions in the order you want them to be evaluated.

 You see, parenthesis are essential to Lisp for the same reason their essential to math: they emphasize the order of expressions.
 Would you rather memorize arbitrary rules like PEMDAS (what's `2 + 3 + 4 * 5`?) or have one visual indication for the order in which expressions should run (what's `(2 + 3 + (4 * 5))`?).